waikato-datamining/instant-adams/README.md

 -j, --java_home JAVA_HOME
 	The Java home to use for the Maven execution.

+-p, --pom_template POM_TEMPLATE
+	The alternative template for the pom.xml to use.

+-n, --name NAME
+	The name to use for the project in the pom.xml

 -M, --module MODULES
 	The comma-separated list of ADAMS modules to use for the application, e.g.: adams-weka,adams-groovy,adams-excel